lino-framework/lino/docs/topics/ui.rst

 UI renderer
 ===========

 Lino has an extensible set of user interfaces (UIs).
 This means that you may access your Lino application in different ways.
-Currently there is only one fully functional UI called the :ref:`lino.ui.extjs`.
+Currently there is only one fully functional UI, the :ref:`lino.ui.extjs`.

 But also the :ref:`lino.ui.plain` can be useful.
-You can currently see it in action by clicking the "HTML" button of a :ref:`lino.ui.grid`
+You can currently see it in action by clicking the "HTML" button of a Grid.

-.. _extjs:
+.. _lino.ui.extjs:

 ExtJS UI
 --------

-.. _plain:
+.. _lino.ui.plain:

 Plain UI
 --------